CliMA/CloudMicrophysics.jl/docs/src/IceNucleationParcel0D.md

 \end{equation}
 ```

-Next, to use an Euler integrator, we assume that the $\delta$s evolve in the form:
+If we assume that changes in $\frac{dq_s}{dT}$ and $\tau$ are small in comparison to their magnitudes, then we can approximate them as constant and both equations are linear differential equations with a solution of the form:

 ```math
 \begin{equation}